wavelet-lab/docs/README.rst

-Welcome to WSDR’s documentation source repository!
+Welcome to the Wavelet Lab documentation source repository!
 ==================================================

 Please follow: `https://docs.wsdr.io/` to view the documentation.